Parking management strategy

 - On Dec.
 11, 2017, Council directed staff to research, evaluate and bring back to Council for consideration potential options for enhancements and improvements to the parking system.
 Read the Council report.

 - Input from the open house, survey and Council was used to draft an updated area plan and recommendations for improving downtown parking.

-- The draft Downtown Area Parking Plan, and public feedback on the parking recommendations, will be brought forward for Council consideration in late 2018.
+- The draft Downtown Area Parking Plan, and public feedback on the parking recommendations, will be brought forward for Council consideration in early 2019.

 - Other areas of the City will follow, as required and pending budget approval.

 Area plans will allow the City to respond to a number of issues and concerns related to parking, including: